 How to Reload Chunks in Minecraft

 The game dynamically renders and de-renders chunks throughout your playtime.
 It is, therefore, possible for one or a few of the chunks to become glitched.
-This means that they do not load in properly, or are not displayed properly at your end.
-In such a situation, you may have to reload or ‘refresh’ the chunks in your Minecraft world, and force them to be rendered again.
+This means that they do not load properly or are not displayed properly at your end.
+In such a situation, you may have to reload or ‘refresh’ the chunks in your Minecraft world and force them to be rendered again.

-The aforementioned method is useful for reloading chunks in single-player and on any online server.
+The aforementioned method is useful for reloading chunks in a single-player and on any online server.
 However, if you’re on the Minecraft Bedrock edition, you won’t be able to use this shortcut.
-Your best bet will be to exit and re-enter the world, or rejoin the server.
+Your best bet will be to exit and re-enter the world or rejoin the server.